-Hord Coplan Macht’s design for the new 84,882 sf surgical pavilion at the hospital.
-The pavilion is composed of key surgical, prep/recovery, PACU, and includes public, administrative and staff support areas designed to enhance and optimize the patient experience, achieve key programmatic and core operational efficiencies and address overall MFSMC campus deficiencies.
+HCM was tasked with designing a new 85,000 sf surgical pavilion at the hospital.
+The pavilion is composed of key surgical, prep/recovery, PACU, and includes public, administrative, and staff support areas designed to enhance and optimize the patient experience, achieve key programmatic and core operational efficiencies and address certain overall MFSMC campus deficiencies.
 New surgical equipment, including lights, booms, and OR integration systems have improved patient and staff safety in the OR.
-The project included 14 operating rooms, 22 PACU, 28 prep/recovery positions that will consolidate the surgical service line at the hospital and help meet needs of a modern surgical program to create an optimal environment for patient care.
+The project included 14 operating rooms, 24 PACU, 28 prep/recovery positions that consolidate the surgical service line at the hospital and help meet the needs of a modern surgical program to create an optimal environment for patient care.
 The new pavilion faces east to a dedicated entry, drop-off, and parking lot to provide an easy and welcoming patient experience.
 It also ties directly to the recently constructed inpatient tower.